MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/publish-react-posts.md

    > [!IMPORTANT]
    >  You can reply to a direct message only with the social profile that received the message. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [About Direct Messages](https://support.twitter.com/articles/14606-about-direct-messages)

-4. Type your message in the text field. [!INCLUDE[Dynamics 365 AI for Market Insights](../includes/pn-market-insights-long.md)] limits direct  messages to 10,000 characters.
+4. Type your message in the text field. [!INCLUDE[Dynamics 365 Market Insights](../includes/pn-market-insights-long.md)] limits direct  messages to 10,000 characters.
 When you get close to the character limit, [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] will show a counter so you can see if you need to revise your message to fit within the maximum character limit.

 5. To post on behalf of the selected social profile, select **Send Direct Message**.